-A research team led by the Rights Lab at the University of Nottingham, in collaboration with the Gangmasters and Labour Abuse Authority (GLAA), Fresca Group, Pro-Force recruitment agency, anti-slavery charity Justice and Care, Work Rights Centre and Roma Support Group, are working on a project assessing the impact of Covid-19 on the exploitation risks for Romanian seasonal workers in the UK’s agricultural sector.
+A research team led by the Rights Lab at the University of Nottingham, in collaboration with the Gangmasters and Labour Abuse Authority (GLAA), Fresca Group, Pro-Force recruitment agency, anti-slavery charity Justice and Care, Work Rights Centre and Roma Support Group, completed research assessing the impact of Covid-19 on the exploitation risks for Romanian seasonal workers in the UK’s agricultural sector.

 Current literature focuses mainly on providing individual stories of labour exploitation and trafficking and migration journeys that come with it.
-This project pushes the boundaries further and is developing a quantitative analysis by using paper and online surveys to build a broader picture of the challenges that Romanian seasonal workers face in the UK, complemented by a policy review and in-depth interviews with enforcement agencies, businesses and recruitment agencies.
+This project pushed the boundaries further and developed a quantitative analysis by using paper and online surveys to build a broader picture of the challenges that Romanian seasonal workers face in the UK, complemented by a policy review and in-depth interviews with enforcement agencies, businesses and recruitment agencies.

-By employing a wide collaboration with non-academic partners that embodies the vision of the Modern Slavery and Human Rights Policy and Evidence Centre, the project is aiming to extend its impact well beyond the academia.
+By employing a wide collaboration with non-academic partners that embodies the vision of the Modern Slavery and Human Rights Policy and Evidence Centre, the project focussed on extending its impact well beyond academia.

-It aims to identify lessons that have been drawn from this pandemic and recommend policy and practice changes that may assist with mitigating current challenges and future crises.
-It will encourage businesses to adapt their modern slavery statements and practice in line with the findings of the research.
+The research aimed to identify lessons that have been drawn from this pandemic and recommend policy and practice changes that may assist with mitigating current challenges and future crises.
+It encourages businesses to adapt their modern slavery statements and practice in line with the findings of the research.

-The findings will also be highly relevant to Justice and Care, a partner NGO in this project, informing its campaign for Romanian workers travelling abroad for work helping them protect themselves from being exploited.
+The findings are highly relevant to Justice and Care, a partner NGO in this project, informing its campaign for Romanian workers travelling abroad for work helping them protect themselves from being exploited.

-It will also allow enforcement agencies, including GLAA, to gain a better understanding of the obstacles that low skilled workers may face when they want to report labour exploitation and debt bondage, and how to empower workers to better protect themselves.
+It also allowed enforcement agencies, including GLAA, to gain a better understanding of the obstacles that low skilled workers may face when they want to report labour exploitation and debt bondage, and how to empower workers to better protect themselves.

-Finally, this research will inform businesses and the government of the measures that they can take to ensure the well-being of migrant workers in light of potential new Covid waves or other future crises, such as potential disruption triggered by Brexit.
+Finally, this research informed businesses and the government of the measures that they can take to ensure the well-being of migrant workers in light of potential new Covid waves or other future crises, such as potential disruption triggered by Brexit.